Research Activities & Roles

 ARTISTS TALKS | CONFERENCES | SYMPOSIA

 2025 | Armelle Skatulski, "Scraped: Generated Photographs, Ecology and the Extractive Networks of GenAI."
 Sustainable Photography?
-Conference, Terra, The Institute of Photography, Falmouth University, Cornwall, UK.
+Conference paper, Terra, The Institute of Photography, Falmouth University, Cornwall, UK.

 2024 | A.Skatulski, “An-archeology and/of the Open Secret(s) of Extraction: fragments, interfaces, networks.”
 Artist's talk, Art Research Forum seminar, Slade Art Research Centre, Slade School of Fine Art, UCL, London.